bibleexchange/courses/poetry/en/305_proverbs-money.md

 #### Save for the difficult times

 We need to make plans about how we will spend our finances (21:5).
 The ant is used as an example of saving for difficult times (6:6–11).
 No one has to tell it what to do.
 It knows that winter is coming, and so it must gather food.
 The hard-worker does not need a leader, and in fact, he will likely become a leader (12:24).
 This hard work can keep you from becoming the slave of another.
-Jesus gave several stories of people who were given more authority because of their hard work.
+Jesus gave several stories of people who were given more authority because of their hard work (Matt.
+25:14-30).
 See also 10:5.

 #### Borrowing from others makes you a slave to them (22:7; 6:1–5)